epiverse-trace/serofoi/README.md

 Also, the `plot_models_list` allows a visual a comparison of the models based on convergence, elpd and p-values

-For mre information, please check detailed mathematical formulation of the models on
+For more detailed information and examples, please check

 ### Lifecycle